spiffe/spiffe/ssc/CHARTER.md

 * Attend all SSC calls and meetings
 * Faithfully uphold the SSC charter, acting in the best interest of the SPIFFE projects
 * Abide by the SPIFFE and CNCF Code of Conduct
+* Manage any applicable finances for the SPIFFE projects, including authority to manage delegation of such responsibilities

 ## SSC Seat Election and Term
 The SSC comprises five seats, each of which carry a two year term.
 All seats are equal in their capacity and requirements.
 Terms are staggered to avoid a majority churn in any one election cycle.